 Climate & Weather

-Chile spans 39 degrees of latitude, so describing its climate in one paragraph is meaningless.
-The country crosses six Köppen climate zones.
-From hyper-arid desert to polar tundra.
-A span matched by almost no other country on Earth.
+🌡 Chile spans 39 degrees of latitude.
+Six Köppen climate zones from hyper-arid desert to polar tundra.
 Think of it as five climate bands stacked north to south.

 Köppen climate zones